WaterFutures/EPyT-Flow/docs/tut.scenarios.rst

 Besides providing high-level functions for working with scenarios, EPyT-Flow also provides access to lower-level functions as provided by EPyT, EPANET, and EPANET-MSX.
-EPyT functions can be access through the attribute `epanet_api` of a :class:`~epyt_flow.simulation.scenario_simulator.ScenarioSimulator` instance.
+EPyT functions can be accessed through the attribute `epanet_api` of a :class:`~epyt_flow.simulation.scenario_simulator.ScenarioSimulator` instance.
 Note that EPyT also provides access to all EPANET and EPANET-MSX functions.